MrBigoudi/PetitCCompiler/README.md

 # PetitCCompiler

-Compiler for a small part of the C programming language that we'll call `PetitC`, made with the `OCaml` language.
+[PetitCCompiler](https://github.com/MrBigoudi/PetitCCompiler.git) is a compiler for a small part of the C programming language that we'll call `PetitC`, made with the `OCaml` language.

 ---